AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/terminology.md

 ![Cloud Manager structure](/help/journey-sites/quick-site/assets/cloud-manager-structure.png)

 * **TENANT** - Every customer is provisioned with a tenant.
-A tenant is also referred to as an IMS org.
+A tenant is also referred to as an IMS org (more on IMS later in this journey)
 * **PROGRAMS** - Each tenant has one or more programs, which often reflect the customer's licensed solutions.
 * **ENVIRONMENTS** - Each program has multiple environments such as production for live content, one for staging, and one for development purposes.
 * **REPOSITORY** - The environments have one or more git repositories where application and front-end code is maintained.